mvarga1989/Matej_Varga/content/about.md

 I have been involved in research and development (R&D) and consultancy projects as the principal or assisting researcher.
 Additionally, I perform expert and target-specific lecturing, training and capacity building for professionals coming from different fields and backgrounds.

 Interested in collaborating with me?
-Reach out via [:e-mail:](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)
+Reach out via e-mail [:e-mail:](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)

 ## Community lists that I maintain on GitHub

 #### You wish to assist in making lists more useful, complete and accurate?
-Please send me an [:e-mail:](mailto:mvarga1989@gmail.com).
+Please send me an e-mail [:e-mail:](mailto:mvarga1989@gmail.com).

 ### Career
 - Job opportunities in geosciences and geospatial industry ([](https://github.com/mvarga1989/Awesome_Geospatial_jobs))